-Pursuant to this provision, the Company is seeking the approval of its common stockholders so that it may, in one or more public or private offerings of its common stock, sell shares of its common stock at an offering price per share to investors that is not less than 85% of the then current NAV, subject to certain conditions discussed below.
-If approved, the authorization would be effective for a period expiring on the earlier of the one year anniversary of the date of the Company's 2012 Annual Meeting of Stockholders and the date of the Company's 2013 Annual Meeting of Stockholders, which is expected to be held in September 2013.
-The latest date at which such authorization would expire is September 28, 2013.
+Pursuant to this provision, the Company is seeking the approval of its common stockholders so that it may, in one or more public or private offerings of its common stock, sell shares of its common stock at a price below its then current NAV, subject to certain conditions discussed below.
+If approved, the authorization would be effective for a period expiring on the earlier of the one year anniversary of the date of the Company's 2011 Annual Meeting of Stockholders and the date of the Company's 2012 Annual Meeting of Stockholders, which is expected to be held in 2012.